 American Homefront: Robin, Batman's boy wonder, makes his first appearance in Detective Comics #38 (the cover date is April).

 Willis Stargell is born in Earlsboro, Oklahoma.
-He becomes famous in the 1970s as the cleanup hitter for the World Champion Pittsburgh Pirates.
+As Willie Stargell, he becomes famous in the 1970s as the cleanup hitter for the World Champion Pittsburgh Pirates.

 |HMS Berwick, August 1942.|

 March 1940March 1, 1940: Soviet Breakthroughs Past Viipuri